zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 These methods were inconsistently named and none of the other methods that accept a node ID and endpoint index specify that in their name.

+## `paramInformation` in custom device configuration files can no longer be an object

+In version `8.6.0`, we switched from defining config parameters as an array of objects with instead of an object.
+Parsing objects was still supported for user-defined config files, but this is no longer the case.
+All config files must now use the new format.
+See [this pull request](https://github.com/zwave-js/node-zwave-js/pull/3100) for details on the change.

 ## Removed several deprecated method signatures, enums and properties

 -   The enum member `NodeType["Routing End Node"]` has been removed.
 This has been called `"End Node"` since `v9.3.0`